 Join in the conversation! #ConnectedbyCanoe

 Connected by Canoe - Pilot Project.
 A floating conversation from Kingston to Ottawa

 A sesquicentennial project of The Canadian Canoe Museum and Community Foundations of Canada in partnership with the Ottawa Community Foundation, Parks Canada & community organizations along the way

-The Connected by Canoe Journey is a two-part canoe trip from Kingston to Ottawa that will carry with it a message about the on-going importance and possibilities of canoes for community building in Canada's continuing evolution as a nation and to help welcome delegates to the Community Foundation of Canada annual gathering in Ottawa.
-The project will take place from May 2 to 11th, 2017.
+The Connected by Canoe Journey was a two-part canoe trip from Kingston to Ottawa that carried with it a message about the on-going importance and possibilities of canoes for community building in Canada's continuing evolution as a nation and helped to welcome delegates to the Community Foundation of Canada annual gathering in Ottawa.

-Imagine a floating conversation amongst a group of people from a variety of backgrounds as they paddle the Rideau Waterway, and at each stop along the way, the conversation will expand in different ways to include local voices and discussions of building an equitable, sustainable and inclusive future for Canada.
+Imagine a floating conversation amongst a group of people from a variety of backgrounds as they paddled the Rideau Waterway, and at each stop along the way, the conversation will expands in different ways to include local voices and discussions of building an equitable, sustainable and inclusive future for Canada.